Automatic Geometric Decomposition for Analytical Inverse Kinematics: Notation and Problem Statement

-\subsection{Problem Statement}
+\subsection{Problem statement}

-The forward kinematics function \mbox{$\textnormal{FK}: \jointspace \rightarrow SE(3)$} of the manipulator returns the end effector pose \mbox{$\mT_{EE} \in SE(3)$} for the joint angles $\vtheta$ and can be computed in various ways, e.g., using the product of exponentials formula or the equation of Rodrigues~\cite{Lynch2017Kinematics, Handbook2016Kinematics}.
-We introduce the position and orientation FK as
+The forward kinematics (FK) function \mbox{$\textnormal{FK}: \jointspace \rightarrow SE(3)$} of the manipulator returns the end-effector pose \mbox{$\mT_{EE} \in SE(3)$} for the joint angles $\vtheta\in\jointspace$ and can be computed in various ways, e.g., using the product of exponentials formula or the equation of Rodrigues~\cite[Chapter 4]{LynchPark}.
+We define the position FK according to~\eqref{eqn:position_fk} and the orientation FK via~\eqref{eqn:orientation_fk}.